|

 Esystem + delta

-change for system and surroundings adds up to zero.
+change for universe adds up to zero and comes from the system and surroundings.
 This has to happen

 because of the Law of Conservation of energy.
 Energy is released when